okcoders/curriculum/2026/Module-1/Readme-Module-1.md

 ### Homework (Before Wednesday) — ~100 steps, ~10 hrs
 **freeCodeCamp:**
-- The Box Model (54 steps) — Complete all
+- The Box Model — Complete all
-- Flexbox (27 steps) — Complete all
+- Flexbox — Complete all
-- Positioning (~19 steps) — First portion only
+- Positioning — Complete all

 ### Learning Goals
 Students should be able to: